 This is Prague’s most central area with the city’s most popular attractions.
 The busy restaurants, pubs, and shops are here.
 During the day, and even in the evenings, crowds of tourists fill its most-visited areas.
-Yet regardless of all the commercial activity, there are still plenty of small backstreets, giving the area a lived-in feel that is rarely found in European city centres.
+Yet regardless of all the commercial activity, there are still plenty of small backstreets, giving the area a lived-in feel rarely found in European city centres.
 At the heart of the Old Town is the Old Town Square, Prague’s showpiece main square, easily the most magnificent in central Europe, and a great place to get your bearings before exploring further afield.

 Up until now, Old Town is regarded as the natural centre of Prague and Old Town Square (Staroměstské náměstí) is regarded as the centre of the city.
 However, what was limiting in the old times, that is, the impossibility for the people living in Old Town to expand constructionally appears from the present architectural point of view as a gift of incalculable value, which is confirmed by such historical monuments as Old Town Astronomical Clock (Staroměstský orloj), Church of Virgin Mary before Tyn, Powder Gate, Bethlehem Chapel, but above all, by the uniquely preserved mediaeval built-up area of the whole Old Town.

 Today, the main attraction of the square is the Astronomical Clock.
 Not only does this clock give the time of the day, but also the month and the current season.
 In addition, it shows the signs of the zodiac (the traditional zodiac, not the new one that has recently been in the news), the sun and the holidays on the Christian calendar.
-Each hour the figure of death (represented by a skeleton) will appear and ring a bell tolling the time and the twelve Apostles will appear above.
-In addition, a cock crows and the figurines such as the Turk shakes his head in disbelief, the Miser looks at his bag of gold and Vanity checks himself in the mirror.
+Each hour the figure of death (represented by a skeleton) will appear and ring a bell tolling the time, and the twelve Apostles will appear above.
+In addition, a cock crows and the figurines such as the Turk shakes his head in disbelief, and the Miser looks at his bag of gold and Vanity checks himself in the mirror.

-The oldest parts of the clock are the mechanical clock and astronomical dial which both date back to 1410.
+The oldest parts of the clock are the mechanical clock and astronomical dial, which both date back to 1410.
 It is estimated that the clock façade and calendar dial were added around 1490.
-The statues were added in the 17th century and the Apostles were added during repair work from 1865 through 1866.
+The statues were added in the 17th century, and the Apostles were added during repair work from 1865 through 1866.

-Getting around Old Town
+Getting Around Old Town